nnirror/facet/README.md

 6. Open Max and add the Facet repo and all subdirectories to your file preferences.
 7. In Max, open one of the .maxpat files in the /examples folder.
 They have sample commands to run for testing.
 	- `example_facet_basics.maxpat` has a few simple examples
-	- `example_facet_debug.maxpat` shows how to view the pattern in Max that's created by Facet
+	- `example_facet_debug.maxpat` dispays the pattern in Max that's created by Facet
 	- `example_facet_drum_generator.maxpat` synthesizes some drum sounds
 	- `example_facet_drums.maxpat` sequences 4 drum samples
 	- `example_facet_midi.maxpat` generates MIDI note data